brianboyko/Mayday_Late_Version/_posts/2014-07-03-July-Fourth.md

 Well, all things considered, it would have been better to have made it, but not making it isn't a disaster.

-If we had reached the $5M goal, we would have been guaranteed a match from our matching donors.
+If we had reached the $5M goal, it would have been easier to get the remaing we would have been guaranteed a match from our matching donors.
 Now, we'll still *try* to get whatever funds are conditionally donated matched, but we don't have any agreements or guarantees to that effect.
 We'll see what happens.

 It also means that we're going to have to place fundraising on a high priority up to election day.
 Having raised the full $12M would have meant that we could spend less time thinking about how to get to $12M and more time thinking about how to build social networks, how to get out the vote, how to spread the message.
 Since we still have to raise a few more million before the end, we're going to have to ask you - who have already supported us so much - to help us do these things.